 There is a lack of reliable information about the incidence and cause of sudden cardiac death in young people.
 However, the CDC recently established a

 Sudden Death in the Young Case Registry for babies, children and young adults up to age 20.
-The goal of this registry is to help create a better understand how often and why SCA happens in young people—and how to help prevent it.
+The goal of this registry is to help create a better understanding of how often and why SCA happens in young people—and how to help prevent it.

 Although sudden cardiac death in young people isn't common, even one life lost is too many.
-Take steps that can help reduce the risk of these tragedies, such as scheduling regular well-child visits sports physicalsm and encouraging CPR and AED training in your community.
+Take steps that can help reduce the risk of these tragedies, such as scheduling regular well-child visits, sports physicals and encouraging CPR and AED training in your community.